UTDallasEPICS/Kids-U-Donor-Volunteer-Database/docs/functionalRequirements.md

 #### Email Templates, Campaigns, and Marketing

-- Admins need to be able to send documents to constituents
 - Admins need to be able to send out acknowledgement emails or letters to donors
 - Custom email templates tied to certain events that can be triggered to send based on certain events, such as volunteer registration or a scheduled date before the event
 - Emails shall be able to have variables that can change based on the event or volunteer